 Central to Stevens trade proposals was the removal of "market distortions posed by State Owned Enterprises and State Supported Enterprises".
 So while most people might think of the NHS as something reassuring, to Stevens it's a "market distortion" – an aberration stopping the free market from working its magic, and something to be removed by TTIP.

-Of course, Stevens doesn't work for UnitedHealth or AHC any more, but still, I called to ask NHS England if I was right to worry that he used to be involved in lobbying.
+Of course, Stevens doesn't work for UnitedHealth or AHC any more, but still, I called to ask NHS England if I was right to worry that the new head of the NHS used to be involved in lobbying.
 After two days, an NHS England spokesperson told me they could not answer this question because it was "political".
 He said I should ask the Department of Health.
 So I did that.
 They didn't give any answer at all: they said nothing.
 I guess until they allay my concerns, I'll have to keep worrying about the NHS's head of budgets and contracts being a former US corporate health lobbyist.

 More on the NHS: